Lu33Max/cbh-website/README.md

             The Header
             - table.tsx
             The table being displayed on the expert and normal search

+    - context
+        - cart.tsx
+        - settigs.tsx

     - pages
-    Contains all pages used in this project
+        - Contains all pages used in this project

     - server
     Backend of the project
         - api